meteofrance/py4cast/README.md

 - The py4cast sources
 - The PY4CAST_ROOTDIR path

-Here is an example of command to run a "dev_mode" training of the HiLam model with the TITAN dataset, using all the GPUs:
+Here is an example of command to run a training of the HiLam model with the TITAN dataset, using all the GPUs:
 ```sh
 docker run \
     --name hilam-titan \